 - a condition that means they have a high risk of getting infections

 - anyone taking medicine that can affect the immune system (such as low doses of steroids)

 - very obese (a BMI of 40 or above)

 What about people who were previously shielding?

-The government has designated a further group of people as being ‘clinically extremely vulnerable‘, these people are again being told to shield during this current lockdown.
+The government has designated a further group of people as being ‘clinically extremely vulnerable‘, these people were told to shield (stay at home) during the various lockdowns the most recent of which ended on 31 March.
 You can find out more about the latest advice for clinically extremely vulnerable people here.